 Amy Wagoner Johnson: Professor and Andersen Faculty Scholar / PhD, Brown University, 2002.
 Current research: Design, manufacture, characterization, and mechanical behavior of materials for bone replacement and repair; cell-material interactions; characterization of soft tissue for applications to preterm birth.
 Demonstrated bone formation in micron-sized pores and that microporosity and an osteoinductive growth factor (BMP-s) have different, but complementary, roles in bone regeneration in CaP scaffolds with multi-scale porosity.

-Matthew West: Associate Professor / PhD, California Institute of Technology, 2004.
+Matthew West: Professor and William H. Severns Faculty Scholar / PhD, California Institute of Technology, 2004.
 Current research: Computational methods; multiscale time integration.
 Developed the theory of variational time integration methods; obtained fully asynchronous integrators for computational mechanics.

 Justin Yim: Assistant Professor / PhD, University of California, Berkeley, 2020.
 Current research: Legged robot design, legged robot control, bioinspired robotics, small robots.
 Developed hopping robot control and estimation demonstrating agile, precise, and autonomous jumping in a small, one-legged robot.